 As a state-recognised, private university, the SRH Berlin University of Applied Sciences is financed by tuition fees.
 This revenue goes towards equipping our campus, providing services for our students, and quality assurance.
 In this way we ensure that you receive the best possible education under optimal study conditions.

 - citizenship | EU/EEA (incl.
 Switzerland, Western Balkans and Ukraine): EUR 800 / month

 - citizenship | Non-EU/EEA: EUR 5400 / semester

 The monthly/semester tuition fees remain the same for the entire duration of the study programme.

 An additional enrolment fee of EUR 500 (EU/EEA) / EUR 900 (non-EU/EEA) is to be paid once at the start of the programme.

-Our Student Advisory Service will be happy to answer any questions you may have.
+Please find more information on our Financing your studies page.
+Our Study Advisors are happy to answer any questions you may have.